 That last point, in particular, has led many to speculate that Halo: Infinite will feature an open-world.
 This is backed up by the reveal trailer, which depicts a variety of locales such as dark caves, grassy fields, dense forests, and coastal shorelines.
-Considering all the footage we’ve seen so far is allegedly running in-engine, Halo: Infinite may end up significantly surpassing its predecessors in both size and scope.
+Considering all the footage we’ve seen so far is allegedly running in-engine, Halo: Infinite might end up considerably surpassing its ancestors in both size and scope.

 It’s difficult to gauge what impact Slipstream will have on the shooter’s gameplay; however, a fan-made concept image (pictured above) does an excellent job of visually expressing the engine’s capabilities.
 Expect greater draw distances, extended depth of field, and higher graphical fidelity than any previous Halo game.

 We could see this affect other areas as new gameplay mechanics are introduced.
-Among these is the possibility of a potentially leaked grappling hook that would allow Master Chief to easily traverse Halo: Infinite’s larger sandbox environments.
+Among these is the possibility of a potentially leaked grappling hook that would allow Master Chief to traverse Halo: Infinite’s larger sandbox environments easily.
 If true, this would have a drastic effect on the feel of the game and impact Infinite’s level design.
-However, just like with most leaks, you should take this one with a grain of salt.
+Still, just like most leaks, you should take this one with a grain of salt.

 The Final Word on Halo: Infinite